 Next up, let’s learn about Osechi Ryori, the hidden meaning behind Japan’s traditional New Year food.
 You’ll be astounded at how each and every food in osechi ryori signifies something so meaningful.

-Osechi Ryori: The Meaning Behind Japan’s Traditional New Year Food
+Osechi Ryori Food And The Meaning Behind The Japanese New Year Foods

 Before, Osechi Ryori was quite a simple meal, something like vegetables boiled in soy sauce and vinegar.